 After a strong showing for the other quarters, the year closes out on a bit of a dud.
 The combination of Mammal+Mountain is sort of the National Park Quarter version of the grab-bag of state symbols that plagued the earlier State Quarters.
 It has been done (Washington's Olympic and Montana's Glacier, for example), and is the coinage equivalent of fast food or syndicated sitcoms - empty calories that do the job and little more.

 Mind you, we ARE dealing with National Parks, and their bread and butter are scenic wonders such as mountains as well as the local wildlife.
 But we've seen this before, and I fear, will see it again as we move through the rest of the states.
 It is not a horrible coin by any means, but we need to break away from this.
 There are still a lot more states to cover.

 Rating: C (Meh)

 Next time: New Hampshire, Ohio, Nevada, Maryland, and South Dakota.
-The South Dakota coin is for Mount Rushmore, making it the first coin that sees a repeat from its State Quarter.
+The South Dakota coin is for Mount Rushmore, making it a repeat from its State Quarter.

 Six Books - Here's a question about staying power.
 WATERSHIP DOWN has been out nearly fifty years now.
 THE LORD OF THE RINGS is more popular than ever after more th...